elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> DOM property names are case-sensitive.
+  <div><strong>Interview Response:</strong> DOM property names are case-sensitive in JavaScript, meaning that differences in letter case (uppercase vs. lowercase) are considered significant when accessing or setting property values on DOM elements.
 We should assign a handler to elem.onclick, not elem.ONCLICK.
     </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of the EventTarget addEventListener method?
+### Can you explain the function of the EventTarget addEventListener method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The EventTarget method addEventListener(event, target, options) sets up a function call whenever the specified event gets delivered to the target.
+  <div><strong>Interview Response:</strong> The EventTarget method addEventListener(event, target, options) sets up a function call whenever the specified event is delivered to the target.
 Typical targets are Element, Document, and Window, but the target may be any object that supports events (such as XMLHttpRequest).
     </div><br />
   <div><strong className="codeExample">Syntax:</strong><br /><br />